This author has been an educator, conductor, and trombonist for the past 40 years. His experience qualifies him as an expert in this field.

 Life in Europe during the Baroque era was built on a tier system.
 The classes were divided as follows:

-Along with the tier system living conditions during this period consisted of mostly one room houses or huts which would house up to six to eight people.
+Along with the tier system, living conditions during this period consisted of mostly one-room houses or huts which would house up to six to eight people.
 Very little privacy was always the case with these living arrangements.
 There was a very high infant mortality rate.
 Many infants didn’t live to see their first or second birthday.
-People having to live in homes with disease was one of the main reasons for early death.
+People having to live in homes with the disease was one of the main reasons for early death.